SiverDX/additional_enchantments/README.md

 - Applies random effects to the arrow (and in turn to the target it hits)
 - Enchantment level increases the amount, amplifier and duration of the effects
 - It's possible to switch between effect categories (HARMFUL, BENEFICIAL and NEUTRAL (can apply all)) with the keybind (default being `G`)
-  - Effects can be blacklisted with `additional_enchantmetns:tipped_blacklist`
+  - Effects can be blacklisted with the tag `additional_enchantmetns:tipped_blacklist`

 ## Perception (Helmet)
 - Default max. level: 4